Bathala: Ancient Tagalog idea of god

 these people feared and revered a god, maker of all things, who some call him Bathala, others Molaiari, others Dioata and, although they confess this god as the maker of all things, they do not even know nor do they know when or how he did or what for, and that his dwelling place is in heaven.

 Every time the chiefs eat, they put a little of everything they eat or drink in small plates on the table as an offering to the anitos and the Molayare or Batala, creator of all things.

 Excerpt from Relacion de las Yslas Filipinas by Miguel de Loarca (1582):

 According to the religion formerly observed by these Moros, they worshiped a deity called among them Batala, which properly means "God."
 They said that they adored this Batala because he was the Lord of all, and had created human beings and villages.
 They said that this Batala had many agents under him, whom he sent to this world to produce, in behalf of men, what is yielded here.
 These beings were called anitos, and each anito had a special office.
 Some of them were for the fields, and some for those who journey by sea; some for those who went to war, and some for diseases.

 Because there were many Bornean people in Manila when the Spaniards first arrived, the Spaniards called the people of Manila Moro, the Spanish name for the Muslims of the Maghreb, Iberian Peninsula, Sicily, and Malta.
 It was something that the friars who arrived later on repudiated, as the religion of the people of Manila was so different from what they recognized as Islamic that they could not possibly identify it as Islam, all the more so as pigs (often called "unclean animals" by Spanish chroniclers, possibly crypto-Jews) were listed among the chief holocausts to their deities, and, other than the rooster (manok na kalakyan), no other animal was listed.
 There was no feast without at least one pig being killed and roasted.
-This pig was always a holocaust, and consuming its flesh as a group was certainly regarded as a form of communion wth the deity to whom it had been sacrificed.
+This pig was always a holocaust, and consuming its flesh as a group was certainly regarded as a form of communion with the deity to whom it had been sacrificed.
 The water buffalo (anwang), which is the greatest holocaust among Malays, was never used as such by the Tagalogs.
 Despite all of this, the Spaniards continued to call the people of Manila Moros for a very long time, as it served as a reason or justification for the Spaniards to seize and enslave them.
 The English translation of the Boxer Codex (1590) by Souza and Turley renders "Bachtala, napalnanca, calgna salahat" as "Bathala na may kapangyarihan sa lahat" which is translated into English as "God who has power over everything".
 The exact translation of "God, creator and preserver of all things" in Tagalog is "Bathala na kumapal at nangangalaga sa lahat".